enupal/translate/README.md

 	<img width="212" height="212" src="https://enupal.com/assets/docs/translate-icon.svg" alt="Enupal Translate"></a>
 </p>

-# Enupal Translate Plugin for Craft CMS 3.x
+# Enupal Translate Plugin for Craft CMS 3 and 4

 Translate your website templates and plugins into multiple languages.
 Bulk translation with Google Translate or Yandex.